as

 2. Look for "Serial Number" in the device information.

+The "Serial Number" is your DSN that you need to register your device.
 You can also find the DSN on the original packaging box or in your Amazon account under "Manage Your Content and Devices."

 To register the Fire TV Stick: